James Phemister: Life

 In 1921 he joined the British Geological Survey as a Geologist, mainly working in the Scottish Highlands.

 Between 1926 and 1929 he worked in Persia with W. F. P. McLintock, pioneering the use of the gravity torsion balance in oil exploration.

 In 1931 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Murray Macgregor, Sir John Smith Flett, W. F. P. McLintock and Herbert Harold Read.
 He won the Society's Neill Prize for the period 1959–61.

-In 1935 he moved to London as official Petrograher to HM Geological Survey.
+In 1935 he moved to London as official Petrographer to HM Geological Survey.

 In the Second World War he served with the government's Chemist Department, his roles including geological analysis of ballast within the V-1 flying bomb to assess where it might have been launched.

 In 1946 he became Assistant Director to HM Geological Survey but gave up the post in 1953 in order to return to Edinburgh, working in the Grange Terrace office with Dr Walter Mykura.

 He died in Edinburgh on 18 May 1986.